 Five Year Business Plan

-Stirling Council's Five Year Business Plan is the blueprint to enable all our citizens and communities to be Prosperous, Healthy, Achieving and Resilient.
+The 5 year business plan acts as a guide to enable all our citizens and communities to be Prosperous, Healthy, Achieving and Resilient.

-The plan is reviewed every year and updated in line with any changes in the Council’s priorities and any relevant external factors.
+The plan is reviewed every year and is updated in line with any changes in the Council’s priorities and any relevant external factors.

 At its core are the Council's six Key Priorities which shape everything we do for our communities.
-Learn more about Stirling Council's Key Priorities.

 You can Learn more about these priorities by clicking on the following link; Key Priorities.

 Last updated: Friday, July 31, 2020 2:52 PM